Vendor Privacy Notice

 - Personal contact details such as name, title, addresses, telephone numbers, and personal email addresses.

-- Records of sales with Jost.
+- Records of sales of Jost products.

 - Correspondence regarding sales.